genepaul1/SOA915/README.md

 # SOA915 - Microservices Monitoring with Prometheus & Grafana

-This project demonstrates a microservices architecture using Kubernetes, FastAPI, Flask, Prometheus, and Grafana.
-It consists of four core microservices deployed on a local Kubernetes cluster using Minikube.
+This repository contains a microservices architecture project built with Python (Flask/FastAPI), Docker, and Kubernetes (Minikube).
+It demonstrates service orchestration, monitoring with Prometheus and Grafana, and CI/CD integration using GitHub Actions.

 ## 📦 Microservices